Honoring Our Heritage, Embracing Our Future

 We’ve all heard the saying “you are what you eat.”
 The same holds for the food you eat – including fresh foods.
 Just how good those foods are for you depends in part on the soil in which they were grown.
 Healthy soil isn’t only important for farmers – it’s important to everyone living off the farm.

 Mr. Montgomery’s forthcoming book, co-authored with Anne Bikle, addresses this very issue, bringing soil health from the farm to the local grocery store and your kitchen table.
 David will highlight the fundamentally important connections between soil and human health and how everyone can help restore one of our most important natural resources close to home.
 David is an author of award-winning popular-science books and has been featured in documentary films, network and cable news, as well as on a wide variety of TV and radio programs.

-Resolutions, elections of League Leaders, delegate accreditation
+Proposed resolutions, nomination slates, elections of League Leaders, delegate accreditation

 Every year at Convention, League members vote on policy resolutions that set the direction of the organization.
 This year's proposed resolutions include:

 - Protecting Ephemeral Streams and Wetlands